Species: mouse (Mus musculus; mammal)

 Technique: 8 μm paraffin section stained with PAS-haematoxylin.

-Thyroid, one of the largest endocrine glands of the body, is located towards the front of the neck, above the Adams apple.
-It has a butterfly shape and it is divided in lobes, which are separated from each other by connective tissue.
-The blood vessels, where the hormones are released, run through this connective tissue.
-Thyroid lobes are composed of rounded follicles.
+Thyroid, one of the largest endocrine glands of the body, is located at the front part of the neck, above the Adams apple, and shows a butterfly shape.
+Thyroid is divided in lobes, which are separated from each other by connective tissue.
+The blood vessels, into which hormones are released, run through this connective tissue.
+Thyroid lobes are composed of round follicles.
 Each follicle contains an acellular lumen surrounded by a simple columnar/cuboidal epithelium.
-The internal space is filled with colloid, a proteinaceous reservoir of thyroid hormone precursors, the most abundant one is thyroglobulin.
-The simple columnar/cuboidal epithelium is formed by follicular cells, which synthesize and released two hormones: triiodothyronine (T3) and thyroxine (T4).
+The lumen is filled with colloid, a proteinaceous reservoir of thyroid hormone precursors, the most abundant one is thyroglobulin.
+The simple columnar/cuboidal epithelium is formed by follicular cells that synthesize and release two hormones: triiodothyronine (T3) and thyroxine (T4).
 Parafollicular cells are found among the follicles and release the calcitonin hormone.